 Materials and practices for improvising or extemporaneous performance.
-Spring.
-Prerequisite: A grade "B" or above in applied concentration.
+Spring Prerequisite: A grade "B" or above in applied concentration.
+Two semester hours

 MUSIC 3264.
 SECONDARY CHORAL METHODS.

 A study of current trends, methods, materials and techniques for the adolescent choral ensemble.
 Fall.
 Prerequisite: MUS 3266.
 Two semester hours